 One common storage pattern is to store HDFS data blocks in Hadoop clusters using local instance storage.
 The issue with using local instance storage is that it's ephemeral.
 If a server goes down, whether it is stopped or due to failure, data on instance storage is lost.
 This can be metadata, schemas, and result sets, which can ultimately set back your job completion schedule and create risk.
-Your big data platform should protect against this loss.
+Your Open Data Lake Platform should protect against this loss.